Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 We provide an R tool for teaching in Social Sciences.
 It allows the computation of index numbers.
 It is a measure of the evolution of a fixed magnitude for only a product of for several products.
 It is very useful in Social Sciences.
 Among others, we obtain simple index numbers (in chain or in serie), index numbers for not only a product or weighted index numbers as the Laspeyres index (Laspeyres, 1864), the Paasche index (Paasche, 1874) or the Fisher index (Lapedes, 1978).

-IndexNumR — by Graham White, a year ago
+IndexNumR — by Graham White, 2 years ago

 Index Number Calculation